Open Administrative Positions

 - Knowledge of Linux and Windows operating environments

-- Knowledge of mobile devices and limitation
+- Knowledge of Cisco products for data and VOIP

 - Ability to work in a team environment and manage relationships with multiple departments